eshathakur/cse15l-lab-reports/LabReport1.md

 Here is a screenshot of what the page should look like:![Image](VScode.png) You should then be able to choose which directions you should need in order to download VScode.

 **Remotely Connecting:** I have a mac which already comes with git downloaded.
+With a mac, you should be able to work normally in the '''zsh''' terminal.

 In order to use the Bash in VScode for mac:
  <br> 1.Open VScode and open the terminal
  <br> 2.Open the command pallete using command + shift + P
  <br> 3.Type "select defualt profile"